 The cross is a sacred symbol in Christianity, representing the sacrifice of Jesus Christ.
 For followers of the religion, having a cross tattoo is a way to affirm their commitment to their faith.
 But it doesn’t have to be large and elaborate to be meaningful.
 For many women, a small cross tattoo is perfect because it can be placed almost anywhere on the body.
 Instead of showing off their faith to others, it acts as a subtle – yet powerful – reminder that God is always with them.

-7. Heart Tattoo
+7. Small Heart Tattoos

 Heart tattoos have been popular for decades, particularly for women.
 That’s because they are simple, feminine, and represent the most powerful emotion: love.
 Heart tattoos can stand for many kinds of love, from romance to family or even grief.
 A small heart inking is a simple reminder of what’s most important in life and expresses your passionate and affectionate side.

-8. Elephant Tattoo
+8. Small Elephant Tattoos

-9. Angel Wings Tattoo
+9. Small Angel Wings Tattoos

 Angel wings can look just as good as a small tattoo as when they are larger.
 For some women, the design represents their better nature – the ‘angelic’ side.
 They can also be a symbol of freedom or a desire to escape.
 For others, the wings are a reminder of their ‘guardian angel’ who is always watching over them.

-10. Anchor Tattoo
+10. Small Anchor Tattoos

 Like many nautical tattoos, anchors come from the sailor tradition.
 They are a sign of safety and the end of a long journey.
 While some might think the anchor is a masculine symbol, many women also love the design for its simplicity and significance.
-A small version of the anchor looks good when placed on the wrist, ankle, or fingers.
+A small version of the anchor tattoo looks good when placed on the wrist, ankle, or fingers.

-11. Lion Tattoo
+11. Small Lion Tattoos

 Lions represent strength, self-confidence, and courage, making them the perfect tattoo design for fierce ladies!
 Many women also choose the lion tattoo to represent their zodiac sign of Leo.
 They are known to be optimistic, passionate, and spontaneous, and love to be the center of attention.
 Because they are such a recognizable symbol, you don’t need a large lion inking to make an impact.
 That makes them perfect for small tattoos.

-12. Lotus Flower
+12. Small Lotus Flower Tattoos

-13. Cat Tattoo
+13. Small Cat Tattoos

 Cats are a great choice if you’re looking for a small tattoo design.
 Cute and striking, these animals stand out.
 Whether it’s a mysterious black cat or a playful cartoon kitty, you can show your appreciation for these beloved furry friends.
 While many women get a cat tattoo to commemorate their pets, these inkings can also be symbolic.
 Cats represent resurrection because they are said to have ‘nine lives’ and are a feminine symbol across many different cultures.

-14. Mountain Tattoo
+14. Small Mountain Tattoos

 Mountains represent the hurdles and painful periods in life that we have overcome.
 Many women choose this design for their tattoos after going through a stressful life event.
 Mountains remind us of the inner strength or the physical strength, that was discovered when we were put to the test.
 For that reason, it’s a significant choice for an inking.
 Because these tattoos are metaphorical, they don’t need to be large to convey their meaning.

-15. Quote Tattoo
+15. Small Quote Tattoos

 Quote tattoos are often placed on the forearm or wrist.
 That’s because they are easy to read in this position.
-However, you can also have important words inked on other parts of your body to make it easier for others to read, or to make the message legible when reflected in a mirror.
+However, you can also have important words inked on other parts of your body to make it easier for others to read or to make the message legible when reflected in a mirror.
 Whatever you choose – whether it be a line from your favorite movie, book, or song, or words of wisdom – the impact will be felt no matter the size of your inking.

-16. Sun and Moon Tattoo
+16. Small Sun and Moon Tattoos

-17. Small Tree Tattoo
+17. Small Tree Tattoos

 Whatever art style you choose, a small tree tattoo will stand out and look great.
 Trees are a trending tattoo design because of their moving meaning: they represent knowledge and wisdom, as well as long life, growth, and protection.
 Trees can also symbolize a family tree, where each branch is a different person.

-18. Compass Tattoo
+18. Small Compass Tattoos

-19. Dragonfly Tattoo
+19. Small Dragonfly Tattoos

 The dragonfly is one of the most positive tattoo designs you can choose.
 It’s a sign of transformation, change, bravery, strength, and joy.
 Because it doesn’t fly in a straight line, the dragonfly is also often thought to represent having a free spirit.
 The dragonfly also has a mystical side; in some Native American cultures, a dragonfly represents purity and rebirth, while in Japan, dragonflies are frequently used in art.
 That’s because they are symbols of victory as they never fly backward or ‘retreat.’

-20. Small Skull Tattoo
+20. Small Skull Tattoos

 Skull tattoos are some of the most popular designs, representing many things.
 In some cultures, skulls are a symbol of rebellion and rebirth.
 Other people use them as a reminder to live every day as if it’s their last.
 For a feminine take on the skull design, try a smaller tattoo, or combine it with roses, representing love beyond death.

-21. Dreamcatcher Tattoo
+21. Small Dreamcatcher Tattoos

-In some Native American cultures, dreamcatchers are hung over the beds and cradles of babies and children to protect them from nightmares.
-Traditionally, dreamcatchers were woven by mothers and grandmothers, which could be why many women feel connected to the symbol.
+In some Native American cultures, dream catchers are hung over the beds and cradles of babies and children to protect them from nightmares.
+Traditionally, dream catchers were woven by mothers and grandmothers, which could be why many women feel connected to the symbol.
 When inked as body art, it symbolizes safety and protection from harm.
-If you have Native American ancestry, a dreamcatcher tattoo could be a way to honor your heritage.
+If you have Native American ancestry, a dream catcher tattoo could be a way to honor your heritage.
 If not, you could incorporate some elements of the dreamcatcher – it’s hoop shape, webbing, or feathers – into another tattoo to remind yourself of its special meaning.

-22. Snake Tattoo
+22. Small Snake Tattoos

 Snakes are popular tattoos for women because their twisted shapes make them ideal for placing anywhere on the body.
-While snake inkings look fantastic at any size, a small serpent is perfect for placements like the solar plexus.
+While snake inkings look fantastic at any size, a small serpent is perfect for placements like the under boob.
 Because they shed their skin, snakes represent new beginnings.
 They can also symbolize temptation – from the Biblical story of Adam and Eve – as well as sexuality, fertility, and protection.
 The best part of a snake tattoo is that you can make the meaning personal.

-23. Star Tattoo
+23. Small Star Tattoos

-24. Small Tribal Tattoo
+24. Small Tribal Tattoos

 If you love the aesthetic of tribal tattoos but can’t have a large design visible, why not try a smaller version?
 The tribal art style can be adapted to suit lots of different inspirations, from natural symbols like the sun to animals or even abstract symbols.
 Popular placements for small tribal tattoos include the upper arm, wrist, ankle, or back.

-25. Rose Tattoo
+25. Small Rose Tattoos

 Dainty rose tattoos are in-demand right now, and it’s no wonder they have become so popular.
 The minimalist and understated take on the classic floral design suits those who have a modern, sophisticated style.
 A petite and pretty rose tattoo can be placed nearly anywhere, from the forearm to the fingers, wrist, or hip.

-26. Wolf Tattoo
+26. Small Wolf Tattoos

-27. Owl Tattoo
+27. Small Owl Tattoo

 Owls represent wisdom and knowledge, which makes them a great tattoo design for graduating students – or people with a love of learning.
 Owls also have a spiritual side, as their nocturnal nature means many cultures associate them with the afterlife.
 To make the most of a small owl tattoo, choose a design that shows off its wings or has a unique art style.

-28. Phoenix Tattoo
+28. Small Phoenix Tattoo

 The phoenix is one of the most well-known symbols for transformation and rebirth.
 In ancient legends, the bird bursts into flames and is reborn from the ashes.
 Many people connect with this message and choose the creature as a tattoo design.
 For a feminine take, choose a small phoenix tattoo with a watercolor art style.

-29. Geometric Tattoo
+29. Small Geometric Tattoo

-30. Minimalist Tattoo
+30. Small Minimalist Tattoo

-Minimalist art has become a huge trend recently, and it’s equally popular when it comes to tattoos.
+Minimalist art has become a huge trend recently, and it’s equally popular when it comes to minimalist tattoos.
 The style uses pure black ink without shading, to create striking yet understated designs.
 These tattoos look best in a smaller size.
 For these reasons, they are ideal for women who want a unique and artistic inking that goes with every style.